matrix-org/matrix-spec/content/client-server-api/_index.md

 If neither `allowed` nor `disallowed` is present, clients can modify all fields without restrictions, provided `enabled` is `true`.

-When not listed, clients SHOULD assume the user is able to change profile fields without any restrictions, provided the homeserver advertises a specification version that includes the `m.profile_fields` capability in the [`/versions`](/client-server-api/#get_matrixclientversions)
+When this capability is not listed, clients SHOULD assume the user is able to change profile fields without any restrictions, provided the homeserver advertises a specification version that includes the `m.profile_fields` capability in the [`/versions`](/client-server-api/#get_matrixclientversions)